Alaska Department of Fish and Game

 - The Working Group has communicated via letter with guides and transporters who operate in Unit 23, recommending ways that they and their clients can avoid conflicts with local hunters, with particular focus on avoiding disturbing hunting along the river corridors that are the primary access corridors for local hunters.

 - The federal and state land managers provide information to guides, transporters and non-local hunters before each season about ways to avoid conflict while hunting, meat care, sensitive areas in GMU 23 that should be avoided, land status, and other topics.
-Each year, the Bureau of Land Management (BLM) updates digital land status maps for Unit 23 and makes them available to guides and transporters on DVD.
+Each year, the Bureau of Land Management (BLM) updates digital land status maps for Unit 23 and makes them available to private pilots, guides, transporters and the general public online and for download to a mobile device.

 - Each year, the Northwest Arctic Borough hosts a pre-season meeting/teleconference with local villages and NANA Purcell Security, to let them know which commercial service businesses (guides, transporters) are expected to operate in different areas of Unit 23 during the hunting season.
 This pre-season meeting is attended by BLM, Alaska Department of Fish and Game (ADF&G), US Fish and Wildlife Service, National Park Service, and the Alaska Wildlife Troopers.